pivotal/docs-tap/install-gitops/eso.hbs.md

     Where:

-    - `INTERNAL-VULN-DB-URL` URL that points to the internal file server.
+    - `INTERNAL-VULN-DB-URL` is the URL that points to the internal file server.

     For more information, see [Components and installation profiles](../about-package-profiles.hbs.md).